Cloud Computer Definition

 Reading Time – 1 minute, 10 seconds

-The cloud computer definition is a computer that runs software and databases and can be accessed over the Internet.
-Cloud computer is used for virtualization which enables sharing storage, processing power, memory, software and other hardware resources with the computers which are connected to it remotely.
+The definition of a cloud computer is simply a computer that runs software and databases and can be accessed over the Internet.
+Cloud computer is used for virtualization which enables sharing storage and processing power.
+It is also utilized for storing memory and running different software.
+All of these processes are functional because of a remote internet connection.

-A cloud computer can be hosted in a public cloud or a private cloud.
+It can be hosted in a public cloud or a private cloud.
 In a public cloud, a third-party service provider delivers a set of services to public users over the Internet using a cloud computer.
-In a private cloud, the cloud computer is hosted in a private network that belongs to an organization or a company and the services are delivered to a limited number of authorized users.
+In a private cloud, the cloud computer is hosted in a private network that belongs to an organization or a company, and the services are delivered to a limited number of authorized users.

 What are the uses of a cloud computer?